MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

 -   On the **Build** menu, select **Build Solution**.

-## Register the WebPerfTestResultsViewerAddin Add-in
+## Register the WebPerfTestResultsViewerAddin add-in

-### To register the Add-in using the Add-in Manager
+### To register the add-in using the Add-in Manager

 1. On the **Tools** menu, select **Add-in Manager**.

 2. The **Add-in Manager** dialog box is displayed.

-3. Select the check box for the WebPerfTestResultsViewerAddin Add-in in the **Available Add-ins** column and clear the check boxes underneath the **Startup** and **Command-Line** columns.
+3. Select the check box for the WebPerfTestResultsViewerAddin add-in in the **Available Add-ins** column and clear the check boxes underneath the **Startup** and **Command Line** columns.

 4. Choose **OK**.

-## Run the web performance test using the Build the WebPerfTestResultsViewerAddin Add-in
+## Run the web performance test using the Build the WebPerfTestResultsViewerAddin add-in

-### To run the new VS Add-in for the Web Test Results Viewer
+### To run the new VS add-in for the Web Test Results Viewer

-1. Run your web performance test and you will see the WebPerfTestResultsViewerAddin Add-in's new tab titled Sample displayed in the **Web Performance Test Results Viewer**.
+1. Run your web performance test and you will see the WebPerfTestResultsViewerAddin add-in's new tab titled Sample displayed in the **Web Performance Test Results Viewer**.

 2. Choose the tab to see the properties presented in the DataGridView.

 ## .NET Framework Security

-To improve security by preventing malicious Add-ins from automatically activating, Visual Studio provides settings in a **Tools Options** page named **Add-in/Macros Security**.
+To improve security by preventing malicious add-ins from automatically activating, Visual Studio provides settings in a **Tools Options** page named **Add-in/Macros Security**.

 In addition, this options page allows you to specify the folders in which Visual Studio searches for *.AddIn* registration files.
 This improves security by allowing you to limit the locations where *.AddIn* registration files can be read.
 This  helps prevent malicious *.AddIn* files from unintentionally being used.

  **Add-In Security Settings**

- The settings in the options page for Add-in security are as follows:
+ The settings in the options page for add-in security are as follows:

 -   **Allow Add-in components to load.** Selected by default.
-When selected, Add-ins are allowed to load in Visual Studio.
-When not selected, Add-ins are prohibited from loading in Visual Studio.
+When selected, add-ins are allowed to load in Visual Studio.
+When not selected, add-ins are prohibited from loading in Visual Studio.

 -   **Allow Add-in components to load from a URL.** Not selected by default.
-When selected, Add-ins can be loaded from external websites.
-When not selected, remote Add-ins are prohibited from loading in Visual Studio.
-If an Add-in cannot load for some reason, then it cannot be loaded from the Web.
-This setting controls only the loading the Add-in DLL.
+When selected, add-ins can be loaded from external websites.
+When not selected, remote add-ins are prohibited from loading in Visual Studio.
+If an add-in cannot load for some reason, then it cannot be loaded from the Web.
+This setting controls only the loading the add-in DLL.
 The *.Addin* registration files must always be located on the local system.

 ## See also